munificent/game-programming-patterns/book/prototype.markdown

     :::javascript
     var sword = new Weapon(10, 16);

-The `new` here creates a new, empty object, then invokes the body of the `Weapon` function with `this` bound to that object.
+The `new` here invokes the body of the `Weapon` function with `this` bound to a new empty object.
 The body adds a bunch of fields to it, then it's implicitly returned.
 So now we've got a little object with some state.

 The `new` also does one other thing for you.
-When it creates that blank object, it automatically wires it up to a prototype object.
-You can access that object using `Weapon.prototype`.
+When it creates that blank object, it automatically sets its prototype (or parent in Self terms) to a prototype object.
+You can get that object directly using `Weapon.prototype`.

 **TODO: whoa this needs some illustrations**

-To define behavior, you usually add methods to that prototype object.
-So we could do something like this:
+To define behavior, you usually add methods to the prototype object.
+Something like this:

     :::javascript
     Weapon.prototype.attack = function(target) {